lanl/latte_traveltime/README.md

 If you use this package in your research and find it useful, please cite it as

-* Kai Gao, Ting Chen, 2025, LATTE: open-source, high-performance traveltime computation, tomography and source location in acoustic and elastic media, [Geophysical Journal International](https://academic.oup.com/gji/article/241/2/1275/8046728), doi: 10.1093/gji/ggaf079.
+* Kai Gao, Ting Chen, 2025, LATTE: open-source, high-performance traveltime computation, tomography and source location in acoustic and elastic media, doi: [10.1093/gji/ggaf079](https://academic.oup.com/gji/article/241/2/1275/8046728).
 * Kai Gao, Ting Chen, 2024, LATTE: Los Alamos TravelTime package based on Eikonal equation, GitHub Repository, url: [github.com/lanl/latte_traveltime](https://github.com/lanl/latte_traveltime)